ricardolazaro/sqskiq/README.md

       end
     end
   ```
-  OBS1: The message received by this worker is an instance of [AWS::SQS::ReceivedMessage](http://docs.aws.amazon.com/AWSRubySDK/latest/AWS/SQS/ReceivedMessage.html)
+  The message received by this worker is an instance of [AWS::SQS::ReceivedMessage](http://docs.aws.amazon.com/AWSRubySDK/latest/AWS/SQS/ReceivedMessage.html)

-  OBS2: You can configure the parallelism using the param 'processors'.
-Ex:
-  `sqskiq_options queue_name: :queue_test, processors: 30`
+  Configure the parallelism using the param **processors**: `sqskiq_options queue_name: :queue_test, processors: 30`

-  OBS3: Currently, the min number of processors is 2 and the default is 20.
+  Currently, the min number of processors is 2 and the default is 20.
 Any unacceptable value will end up using the default.

+  Configure how long sqskiq will delay new fetches using the param **empty_queue_throttle** in seconds:
+  `sqskiq_options queue_name: :queue_test, empty_queue_throttle: 20 #for 20 seconds of delay`
+  If the queue got empty, sqskiq will wait *empty_queue_throttle* seconds to perform a new fetch.
+This can drastically reduce your sqs costs.

 4. Start Sqskiq and consume the queue: